 It’s likely that you have not only suffered physically and mentally as a result of the motorcycle accident but also financially.
 For example, you may need to spend substantial amounts on fixing your bike, and you will also likely be subject to significant medical bills.
 It may be the case that you’ll lose wages as a result of needing to take time off work for the recovery period.
 This is why it is extremely important that you take action to prove fault and gain back damages.
 The following is an overview of how you can prove negligence as a motorcyclist involved in an accident.

 All drivers, both drivers of vehicles and motorcycles, have a duty of care.
 They must act safely and responsibly on the roads.
 If you can show that the other driverby acting unsafely, you will be able to proceed in making a negligence claim.

 Show that the breach of duty caused the accident

-You then need to show that this breach of duty actually caused the accident.
-For example, you should show that the driver’s speeding was what led to the collision.
+You then need to show this breach of duty actually caused the accident.
+For example, you should show the driver’s speeding was what led to the collision.
 You must also show proximate cause by successfully arguing that if the driver had not been speeding, the damages would not have occurred.

 If you have suffered damages as the result of an accident as a motorcyclist, it is important you take action toand gain the damages you deserve.